Mohammed Adams

-Mohammed Adams (born 11 November 2000) is a Ghanaian professional football defender for Israeli club Hapoel Ramat Gan.
+Mohammed Adams (born 11 November 2000) is a Ghanaian professional football defender for Israeli club Hapoel Afula.

 Club career

 Adams made his senior debut in his native Ghana with Liberty Professionals in top-tier Ghana Premier League in 2020.

 In February 2021, Adams signed with Honka in Finnish Veikkausliiga.
 On 4 March, he was loaned out to RoPS in second-tier Ykkönen for the 2021 season.
 He returned to Honka and made his Veikkausliiga debut in the 2022 season, before in July he was loaned out to Liga Portugal 2 club Sporting da Covilhã for the 2022–23 season.
 After the season, he signed a permanent contract with Covilhã.

 For the 2024–25 season, Adams moved to Israel and signed with Hapoel Ramat Gan in the second-tier Liga Leumit.